boyko11/ML-Notes/ML.md

 	** Use a dual representation
 	** Operate in a Kernel induced feature space - f(x)=∑αiyi φ(xi),φ(x) +b  is a linear function in the feature space implicitly defined by K
 * Bad Kernel would have a mostly diagonal Kernel matrix - all points orthogonal to each other - no structure, no clusters
+* In SVMs we fight overfitting by trying to find the classifier with the max margin
+* As we add more and more weak learners, the confidence of the classification grows: H_final(x) = Sign(Sigma_t(alpha_t * h_t(x)) / Sigma_t(alpha_t))
+* As we add more and more weak learners, the error may stay the same, but the confidence of prediction grows
+* i.e. if we measure confidence of how close H_final is to -1 or 1, the negative predictions will be getting closer to -1, the positive to +1
+* i.e the margin between the positives and negatives will grow
+* Large margins tend to minimize overfitting
+* Boosting will overfit if the underlying weak learners overfit, e.g. NN may fit the data perfectly, then all the records will get the same weights in the distro for teh next round,
+* Then you end up sampling the same or very similar subset of the data, then you end up fitting the same or very similar NN
+* In the end, the weighted sum of the same thing is that thing and you overfit
+* Bostting also tends to overfit in the case of 'Pink noise' - pink noise is uniform noise

 ## Comp Learning Theory